Discordi0/Practice/HBT/Skills Assessment/Introduction to Threat Hunting & Hunting With Elastic.md

 ## Questions

-Enter your answer for Hunt 1.
+Q1: Enter your answer for Hunt 1.
+A: svc-sql1

+My process here was to try to find

 Enter your answer for Hunt 2.